croxswap/crox-dex-tokens/README.md

 ### Requirements
 Requirements: 300 holders and 1000 transactions.

-There is no processing fee for partnered tokens to get listed but we would encourage you to provide a buy link to our DEX on your website . **FREE!**
+There is no processing fee for partnered tokens to get listed but we encourage you to provide a buy link to our DEX on your website . **FREE!**